-- With his/her appearance, attire and behaviour in the auditorium and adjacent premises of the theatre the visitor respects the conventions expected when attending a theatre performance.
+With his/her appearance, attire and behaviour in the auditorium and adjacent premises of the theatre the visitor respects the conventions expected when attending a theatre performance.

-- The theatre visitor is entitled to receive the respective discount on the price of the tickets sold directly by the National Theatre should he/she meet the requirements for its being granted.
+The theatre visitor is entitled to receive the respective discount on the price of the tickets sold directly by the National Theatre should he/she meet the requirements for its being granted.
 The type and amount of the discount is printed on the ticket and the auditorium staff are entitled to ask the theatre visitor to document his/her entitlement to a discount prior to entering the auditorium.

-- Tickets can be booked for later purchase, namely, up to 5 (five) calendar days.
+Tickets can be booked for later purchase, namely, usually up to three calendar days.
 Reservations cannot be made one day before the performance and on the actual day of the performance, tickets can only be purchased directly.
 Ticket reservations made earlier automatically cease to be valid at the beginning of the day before the performance (at midnight).
 Example: All prior reservations for the performance given on 10 September expire at midnight from 8 to 9 September.
 Afterwards, it is not possible to order new reservations.

-- To preclude possible abuse, we do not accept back nor replace purchased tickets.
+To preclude possible abuse, we do not accept back nor replace purchased tickets.

-- Any unauthorised change to the ticket, including removal of the control coupon, renders the ticket invalid.
+Any unauthorised change to the ticket, including removal of the control coupon, renders the ticket invalid.
 Ticket forgery is punishable by law.

-- Persons arriving late at a performance are seated in the auditorium according to the instructions given by the auditorium staff.
+Persons arriving late at a performance are seated in the auditorium according to the instructions given by the auditorium staff.
 Direct entry to the auditorium after the performance has started is not possible.

 Taking photographs and making audio-video recordings during performances is forbidden.

-- Ticket reservations are binding.
+Ticket reservations are binding.
 After an invoice has been paid or cash on delivery payment made, the tickets cannot be cancelled; the number and category of tickets, and the date of the performance cannot be changed.

-- Immediately after purchasing a ticket, the theatre visitor is advised to check the correctness of the data and the visibility from the seat for which he/she has bought the ticket.
+Immediately after purchasing a ticket, the theatre visitor is advised to check the correctness of the data and the visibility from the seat for which he/she has bought the ticket.

-- Change to the programme is reserved.
+Change to the programme is reserved.